NextronSystems/analysis-cockpit-manual/setup/components.rst

 If you configured a proxy during the ISO installation, those settings will be carried over into the Universal Installer.
-The settings will also be carried over into your ASGARD Analysis Cockpit.
+The settings will also be carried over into your Analysis Cockpit.
 The same goes for NTP.

 Diagnostic Pack
 ~~~~~~~~~~~~~~~